SGrondin/bottleneck/README.md

 .catch((error) => { /* ... */ });
 ```

 ##### Additional Clustering information

+- At the moment, each limiter opens 2 connections to Redis.
+This can lead to a high number of connections, especially when Groups are used.
+This might change in a future release.
 - Bottleneck is compatible with [Redis Clusters](https://redis.io/topics/cluster-tutorial).
 - Bottleneck's data is stored in Redis keys beginning with `b_` and it uses the `bottleneck` pub/sub channel.
 It will not interfere with any other data stored on the server.
 - Bottleneck loads a few Lua scripts on the Redis server using the `SCRIPT LOAD` command.
 These scripts only take up a few Kb of memory.
 Running the `SCRIPT FLUSH` command will cause any connected limiters to experience critical errors until a new limiter connects to Redis and loads the scripts again.
 - The Lua scripts are highly optimized and designed to use as few resources (CPU, especially) as possible.

+##### Groups and Clustering

+- If you are using a Group, the generated limiters automatically receive an `id` with the pattern `group-key-${KEY}`.
+- A Group collects its own garbage, and so when using Clustering, it manages the Redis TTL ([TTL](https://redis.io/commands/ttl)) on the keys it uses to ensure they get cleaned up by Redis when unused for longer than the Group's `timeout` setting.
+- Each limiter opens 2 connections to Redis.
+Be careful not to go over [Redis' `maxclients` value](https://redis.io/topics/clients).

 ## Debugging your application